Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 ## zigbee2mqtt/bridge/(bind|unbind)/[friendly_name]
 See [Binding](binding.md)

+## zigbee2mqtt/bridge/device/[friendly_name]/get_group_membership
+Returns the list of groups a device is in, and its group capacity.

 ## zigbee2mqtt/[DEVICE_ID]
 Where `[DEVICE_ID]` is E.G. `0x00158d0001b79111`.
 Message published to this topic are **always** in a JSON format.
 Each device produces a different JSON message, **some** examples: